 How Should We Deal With It?

 Despite many misconceptions to the contrary, depression is absolutely treatable.
-If you or someone you know has had concerns about depression in the past, you probably would have heard someone suggest use of anti-depressants or mood stabilisers.
+If you or someone you know has had concerns about depression in the past, you probably would have heard someone suggest use of anti-depressants or mood stabilizers.
 These are usually prescription medications that increase (or decrease, as the necessity demands) the serotonin and norepinephrine levels in the brain to regulate one’s mood.
 Anti-depressants are effective when it comes to managing the intense emotions caused by depression, though they have been known to have minor side effects like dry mouth or blurry vision.
-There has been some experimentation with dopamine agents in anti depressants, but as Dopamine is also closely linked to the addiction centre of the brain, these agents present the possibility of abuse, and can also be linked to depressed persons often choose to “self medicate” and eventually become reliant on drugs or alcohol.
+There has been some experimentation with dopamine agents in anti depressants, but as Dopamine is also closely linked to the addiction center of the brain, these agents present the possibility of abuse, and can also be linked to depressed persons often choose to “self medicate” and eventually become reliant on drugs or alcohol.

 However, anti-depressants alone aren’t the solution.
 The second aspect of depression is the socio-environmental factors, varying from genetics to traumatic incidents in ones past.
 Especially keeping in mind that we are still discovering many things about the human body and neurotransmitters, psychotherapy and stress-management therapy can prove to be an invaluable resource.
-At the end of the day, anti-depressants can stabilise a person’s chemical constitution but it cannot give them a positive outlook at the end of a bad day.
+At the end of the day, anti-depressants can stabilize a person’s chemical constitution but it cannot give them a positive outlook at the end of a bad day.

 If you choose to try anti depressants, speak to your doctor about the different kinds of anti-depressants that are out there so you can find one that works for you.
 After all, the exact chemical make-up that might be causing your depression or anxiety may not be the same as someone else you know that has depression.
 If you or someone you know is showing signs of depression, don’t wait to see your local mental healthcare professional.
 It is also important to maintain healthy habits, attend therapy regularly to keep track of your progress and to do your best to combat all those negative gnats flying around in your head.
 For many people, the battle against depression is a lifelong one.
 So be sure to equip yourself with everything you can and a few years down the line, you might find that you’ve become quite the warrior!